 Dobbs, Margaret Emmeline (1871–1962), Gaelic Leaguer, was born in Dublin on 19 November 1871, one of four children of Conway Edward Dobbs (1818–98) of Glenariff Lodge, Parkmore, Co.
-Antrim, landowner, JP of Co.
+Antrim, landowner, justice of the peace (JP) of Co.
 Antrim and high sheriff of Carrickfergus (1875) and of Co.
 Louth (1882), and his wife Sarah, daughter of St Clair Helburn Mulholland of Eglantine, Co.
 Down.
 The family had been Antrim landowners since the late sixteenth century and were unionists with no tradition of learning Irish; however, Margaret heard Gaelic from her Scottish nurse and then taught herself through the works of Eugene O'Growney (qv) and others.
 The family lived in Dublin, with holidays to Glenariff Lodge, but after her father's death, Margaret moved permanently to Antrim.
 She soon joined the ‘Glens’, one of the most unusual of the Gaelic League groups, whose leading figures were all unionists.
 Her house at Portnagolan in Cushendun, Co.
 Antrim, was a centre for League activities and meeting-place for her friends Rose M. Young (qv), Douglas Hyde (qv), Alice Milligan (qv), and Roger Casement (qv).
 Young lived for many years with Dobbs in Portnagolan House, where she died in 1947.

 Dobbs – together with Casement and Young – was a founder member of Feis na nGleann, which was first held at Glenariff on 30 June 1904.
 Competitions included music, dancing, history, and language; there was a hurling match and the Feis was unique in having a Local Industries section.
 Horace Plunkett (qv) gave out prizes.
 The event was so successful that it was held annually till the outbreak of the first world war.
 In 1928 Dobbs was instrumental in its revival, and except for the years of the second world war, it has since taken place every year.
 Dobbs remained an active committee member till her death, and was presented in 1946 with an illuminated address honouring her contribution.
 As treasurer of Coláiste Uladh in Cloughaneely in the Donegal Gaeltacht (established 1906), she organised a scholarship scheme to send children to summer school, and herself lectured there on early Irish.